makersacademy/chitter-challenge/docs/review.md

 ## Clean the Database between tests

 Each test (feature or unit) should:

 - Start on an empty database.
-- Create whatever data is needed for that test.
+- Create whatever dataGemfile is needed for that test.
 - Run using that data, perhaps manipulating it.

 You can set up a manual Rake task for this.
 Or, if you're using an ORM like [DataMapper](http://datamapper.org/) or [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html), you can use the [Database Cleaner](https://github.com/DatabaseCleaner/database_cleaner) gem: